 For in Sicily the black, black snakes are innocent, the gold are venomous.

 And voices in me said, If you were a man

 You would take a stick and break him now, and finish him off.

 - There's a tension set up by these various voices within the narrative.
 One wants to kill the snake, the other wants to honour it.
 The former is born of superiority, the latter of equality.
-In the constant war between humans and nature the snake is seen as little more than vermin, something to fear and loathe and ultimately destroy. yet what would be the consequences of extermination?
+In the constant war between humans and nature, the snake is seen as little more than vermin, something to fear, loathe, and ultimately destroy. yet what would be the consequences of extermination?

 He drank enough